Lacrymology/states/rsyslog/doc/index.rst

   *.*;local7.none @log.example.com:1514

-That means that all the log will be forward via UDP to Graylog2 server, on port ``1514``.
+That means that all the log will be forward via UDP to :doc:/graylog2/server/doc/index`, on port ``1514``.

-Default syslog port is ``514``, but to avoid possible logging loop, Graylog2 is on a separate port.
+Default syslog port is ``514``, but to avoid possible logging loop, :doc:/graylog2/server/doc/index` is on a separate port.

-LINK TO GL2 DOC WEB UI USAGE SECTION.
+Centralized logs can be viewed trough :doc:/graylog2/web/doc/index`.

 .. toctree::
     :glob: